codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

   %}
 1. Create a new team, Users.

+**Step 3: Create the projects**
+We will need to create only one project, as the DevOps project has already been created with the `DevOps` tag.
+* Create a project: `Sandbox` and assign tag `shared`.
+See [Create project for pipelines]({{site.baseurl}}/docs/quick-start/ci-quick-start/create-ci-pipeline/#create-a-project-for-pipeline).

-TBD**Step 3: Define the rules**
+**Step 4: Define the project rules**
-Finally, we'll define the rules for DevOps and Users team.
+Finally, we'll define the rules for the `DevOps` and '`Sandbox` projects.

-* For team DevOps:
+1. For team DevOps:
+      1. Modify the existing Project rule with Read access to also allow Delete and Update access to projects with the `DevOps` tag, and `All tags`.
+      1. Rule 2: Create a Project rule with Create access to projects with `All tags`.
+Note that this tag includes those projects `without tags` as well.
+1. For team Users:
-    1. You already have a Project rule that allows them to RRule 1: Create projects with `frontend`, `backend`, or `shared` tags.
+      1. Create a Project rule with Read access to all projects with `shared` tags.
-    1. Rule 2: All other permissions for pipelines in projects with `frontend`, `backend`, or `shared` tags.

 ### Example 2: Create rule to define access across teams to pipelines by projects and project tags